MarioJim/NetflixDB/README.md

 4. Update a movie/TV show

 Queries 3 and 4 are directly applied to the Mongo database, but queries 1 and 2 are also cached in a Redis instance (with a timeout and a maximum capacity)

+A video demonstrating its functionality can be found [here](https://youtu.be/-w_zyO6xgq8).